 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-EIA estimates that South Korea was the world's tenth largest energy consumer in 2011, and with its lack of domestic reserves, Korea is one of the top energy importers in the world.
-In 2011, the country was the second largest importer of liquefied natural gas (LNG), the third largest importer of coal, and the fifth largest importer of crude oil.
-South Korea has no international oil or natural gas pipelines, and relies exclusively on tanker shipments of LNG and crude oil.
+The U.S. Energy Information Administration (EIA) estimates that South Korea was the world's ninth-largest energy consumer in 2011.
+Korea is one of the top energy importers in the world and relies on fuel imports for about 97% of its primary energy demand because the country lacks domestic energy reserves.
+In 2013, the country was the second-largest importer of liquefied natural gas (LNG), the fourth-largest importer of coal, and the fifth-largest net importer of total petroleum and other liquids.
+South Korea has no international oil or natural gas pipelines and relies exclusively on tanker shipments of LNG and crude oil.
 Despite its lack of domestic energy resources, South Korea is home to some of the largest and most advanced oil refineries in the world.
 In an effort to improve the nation's energy security, oil and gas companies are aggressively seeking overseas exploration and production opportunities.

-South Korea has a large refining sector, but relies on crude imports for nearly all of its oil needs.
+South Korea has a large oil refining sector, but the country relies almost entirely on crude oil imports to fuel its refineries.

-In 2011, South Korea imported over 2.2 million bbl/d of crude oil, making it the sixth largest importer in the world.
-South Korea is highly dependent on the Middle East for its oil supply, and the region accounted for more than 85 percent of Korea's 2011 crude oil imports.
-Saudi Arabia was the leading supplier and the source of just under a third, followed by Kuwait at just under 15 percent of total crude oil imports.
-South Korea, which imported 10 percent of its crude oil in 2011 from Iran, halted shipments for two months in 2012 to comply with the U.S. imposed ban on Iranian imports.
-After showing good faith effort, South Korea was granted a waiver and began resuming imports from Iran.
+In 2013, South Korea imported nearly 2.5 million bbl/d of crude oil, making it the fifth-largest importer in the world.
+South Korea is highly dependent on the Middle East for its oil supply, and the region accounted for more than 87% of South Korea's 2013 crude oil imports, according to Global Trade Atlas.
+Saudi Arabia was the leading supplier and the source of over a third of South Korea's imports, followed by Kuwait at 16% of total crude oil imports.
+South Korea reduced its crude oil purchases from Iran, from 10% in 2011 to 5% in 2013.
+South Korea halted shipments from Iran for two months in 2012 to comply with sanctions imposed by the United States that impeded Iran's ability to sell crude oil.
+After showing a good faith effort to reduce their volumes, South Korea was granted a waiver in mid-2012 and resumed imports from Iran, but at a lower level than before the sanctions.
+Negotiations between Iran and six global powers at the end of 2013 allowed South Korea and other buyers to maintain current import levels.
+Other Middle Eastern suppliers have made up for the lost imports from Iran.

-The Korea National Oil Corporation (KNOC) is a state-owned oil company and the largest entity in the country's upstream sector with 3.2 million barrels of ultra-light crude domestic reserves.
-In addition, KNOC, through both acquisitions of overseas companies and investment with major international and national oil companies, maintains a daily foreign production of 219,000 bbl/d and 1.28 billion barrels of oil and gas reserves in 2011.
+The Korea National Oil Corporation (KNOC) is a state-owned oil company and the largest entity in South Korea's upstream sector, with 3.2 million barrels of ultra-light crude (condensates) domestic reserves.
+In addition, KNOC, through both acquisitions of overseas companies and investments with major international and national oil companies, produced 231,000 bbl/d and held 1.3 billion barrels of oil equivalent of oil and gas reserves from overseas assets in 2012.

-Korea's downstream sector is home to several large international oil companies including SK Energy, the nation's largest International Oil Company (IOC).
-SK Energy holds roughly 34 percent of the petroleum product market (excluding LPGs), followed by GS Caltex, S-Oil and Hyundai Oilbank.
+Korea's downstream sector is home to several large international oil companies including SK Energy, the nation's largest international oil company (IOC).
+SK Energy holds approximately 34% of the petroleum product market (excluding LPGs), followed by GS Caltex, S-Oil, and Hyundai Oilbank.
 These corporations have historically focused on refining, but some have put increasing emphasis on crude extraction projects in other countries.
-SK Energy also owns the largest stake in the Daehan Oil Pipeline Corporation (DOPCO), which exclusively owns and manages Korea's oil pipelines, although most of the country's oil is distributed in tankers or tank trucks.
+SK Energy also owns the largest stake in the Daehan Oil Pipeline Corporation (DOPCO), which exclusively owns and manages Korea's oil pipelines, although most of the country's oil is distributed by tankers or tank trucks.

 Exploration and production

-After beginning exploration in the 1970s, South Korea discovered one commercially producing field among its Ulleung, Yellow, and Cheju Basins thus far.
-Discovered in 1998, Donghae-1, Block 6-1 in the Ulleung Basin, has total proven reserves of 250 billion cubic feet (Bcf) of natural gas (see Natural Gas section for further discussion) and oil.
+After beginning exploration in the 1970s, South Korea has discovered one commercially producing field among its Ulleung, Yellow, and Jeju Basins so far.
+Discovered in 1998, Donghae-1, Block 6-1 in the Ulleung Basin, has total proven reserves of 203 billion cubic feet (Bcf) of natural gas (see Natural Gas section for further discussion) and 3.2 million barrels of ultra-light crude (condensates).
 While natural gas production from Donghae-1 began in November 2004, oil production did not begin until 2010 after further exploration and discovery.
-In 2011, KNOC produced 1,000 bbl/d of ultra-light crude (condensates), representing a negligible portion of its 2.2 million bbl/d total petroleum consumption, nearly all of which is imported.
+In 2012, KNOC produced 1,000 bbl/d of ultra-light crude (condensates), representing a negligible portion of its 2.3 million bbl/d total petroleum consumption, nearly all of which was imported.
 South Korea, which has been exploring at depths of less than 500 feet, plans to explore its domestic basins at depths greater than 1,000 feet.

 Although new discoveries might improve domestic oil prospects, overseas E&P plays a more essential role in Korea's oil industry.
-The Korean government has helped to encourage private E&P overseas through tax benefits and the extension of credit lines to IOCs by the Korea Export-Import bank, as well as by providing diplomatic aid in overseas negotiations.
-As of December, 2011, KNOC was invested in 215 projects in 24 countries, 57 of which are production projects (see map below for greater detail).
+The Korean government has encouraged private E&P overseas through tax benefits and the extension of credit lines to IOCs by the Korea Export-Import bank, and also provided diplomatic aid in overseas negotiations.
+As of February 2013, KNOC was invested in 226 projects, 94 of which are in the production stage, in 24 countries.

-By purchasing stakes in North American oil sands and shale formations, KNOC has diversified its market into unconventional oil and gas.
+By purchasing stakes in North American oil sands and shale formations, KNOC has diversified its market to include shale and tight formations of oil and gas.
 Through the company's oil acquisition of Harvest Energy in Canada, KNOC obtained the lease for BlackGold oil sands, a site with an estimated 259 million barrels of recoverable bitumen reserves.
-KNOC also acquired two other overseas oil companies in 2009 — SAVIA-Peru and Kazakh Sumbe — and obtained a majority share in UK-based oil company Dana Petroleum in September of 2010.
+KNOC also acquired two other overseas oil companies in 2009—SAVIA from Peru and Sumbe from Kazakhstan—and obtained a majority share in UK-based oil company Dana Petroleum in September 2010.

-In the U.S., KNOC has working interest in producing projects in ANKOR and Northstar in the Gulf of Mexico, Old Home field in Alabama, and Parallel project in Texas and New Mexico.
-In 2011, KNOC acquired a 23.7 percent interest in Eagle Ford shale gas formation, producing 25 million barrels of oil equivalent per day of oil, gas, and natural gas liquids (NGLs).
+In the United States, KNOC has an interest in producing projects in Ankor and Northstar in the Gulf of Mexico, Old Home field in Alabama, and Parallel project in Texas and New Mexico.
+In 2011, KNOC acquired a 23.7% interest in the Eagle Ford shale gas formation, producing 25 million barrels of oil equivalent per day of oil, gas, and natural gas liquids (NGL).
+The NOC's purchases in the past decade have created a debt accumulation, and the government is keen to reduce overall debt ratios (total debt to total assets) for 38 state-owned companies from a current 220% to 197% by 2017.
+KNOC has discussed offloading some of its recently purchased global oil assets.

 KNOC's global exploration projects